goose1675/21-Game/README.md

 Make sure you have Python installed

 ## Running the Game
-To run the game, you must have the game.py file downloaded To play the game, run it in the Terminal
+- To run the game, you must have the game.py file downloaded
+- To actually play the game, run it in the Terminal

 ## Author and Information